Standards of Residence

 salesperson to visit him/her.
 Any person wishing this privilege of being

-invited to deal with groups or individuals must receive permission from the
+invited to deal with groups or individuals must receive permission from Housing

-Office of Housing and Residence Life.
-It may be necessary, on occasion, to do a
+and Residence Life.
+It may be necessary, on occasion, to do a credit review and

 2. Unless special written permission has been requested

-and obtained from the Office of Housing and Residence Life for both on and off
+and obtained from Housing and Residence Life for both on and off campus groups,

-campus groups, canvassing or solicitation of funds, sales, membership,
+canvassing or solicitation of funds, sales, membership, subscription, or

-subscription, or distribution of literature in residence halls is prohibited.
+distribution of literature in residence halls is prohibited.
+Residence Hall Associations

-Residence Hall Councils will determine time, place, and manner of approved
+will determine time, place, and manner of approved solicitations within their

 3. In the case of fund-raising events by approved

-residence hall organizations, permission may be obtained through the Office of Housing
+residence hall organizations, permission may be obtained through Housing and Residence

 4. Announcements and publicity items for any residence